-- The child's location is unknown to child protection, and the caretaker will not provide the child's current location. - The caretaker has removed or threatened to remove the child from whereabouts known to child protection to avoid assessment. - The caretaker is threatening to flee or has fled in response to a CPS assessment.

-- The caretaker is keeping the child at home and away from other family members, friends, school, and other outsiders for extended periods of time for the purpose of avoiding assessment. - There is evidence that the caretaker coaches or coerces the child, or allows others to coach or coerce the child, in an effort to hinder the assessment.
+- The child's location is unknown to child protection, and the caretaker will not provide the child's current location. - The caretaker has removed or threatened to remove the child from the whereabouts known to child protection to avoid assessment. - The caretaker threatens to flee or has fled in response to a CPS assessment. - The caretaker keeps the child at home and away from other family members, friends, school, and other outsiders for extended periods to avoid assessment. - There is evidence that the caretaker coaches or coerces the child, or allows others to coach or coerce the child, to hinder the assessment.